eshamow/eshamow-yum_plus/README.md

 # About
 This module adds a new provider, yum_plus, for the package type.
 When utilized, any arguments passed in the "vendor" attribute will be passed directly to yum, enabling options not currently allowed in the core yum provider.

+This breadcrumb was written by Tim Harper (@timcharper on Github) and is being republished here so that it can be easily accessed.
+Permission to relicense has been granted.

 # Testing

 * This was tested using Puppet 2.6.x and 2.7.x on Centos5/6